 Coffee storage isn't just for grounds and beans.
 Pod users will love the DecoBros K-Cup Storage Drawer, which fits 36 Keurig cups and even more Nespresso capsules inside.
 The simple sliding drawer is a great way to organize your go-to coffee supply and keep your countertops clean.
-When closed, the item measures 13.25 inches wide, 12.5 inches long, and 3.125 inches high—the perfect size to fit beneath an espresso machine.
+When closed, the item measures 13.25 inches wide, 12.5 inches long, and 3.125 inches high—a size that fits comfortably beneath an espresso machine.
 It's also discreet thanks to the sleek black steel design.
 Unfortunately, that's the only color it's sold in.